Bwillia13x/_r-c/README.md

 - **`notes/`**
   - `tailoring-notes-2025-09-24.md` — competency highlights for the 10 Canadian roles
 - **`pdf/`**
-  - All exported PDFs (baseline variants, ASCII-safe, 10 tailored resumes, cover letter, fit memo)
+  - All exported PDFs (baseline variants, ASCII-safe, 10 tailored resumes, cover letters, fit memos)

 ## How to Export to PDF